-Alternative assets such as fine wine offer investor benefits, which can de-risk and enhance the performance of investment portfolios.
+Alternative assets such as fine wine investment offer investor benefits, which can de-risk and enhance the performance of investment portfolios.
 With a track record of strong growth over the long term and beneficial tax treatment, more investors are looking to invest in fine wine.

 Reasons to Invest in Fine Wine

-With a track record of delivering double-digit growth over the long-term, fine wine has outperformed financial markets and commodities such as gold.
+With a track record of delivering double-digit growth over the long-term, fine wine investment has outperformed financial markets and commodities such as gold.

 A tangible, ‘alternative‘ asset, fine wine has proven to be less volatile than financial markets and less susceptible to market downturns and adverse economic conditions.
 Fine wine as an asset is established as being an effective hedge against recession, inflation, currency devaluation and movement in financial markets.
 For example, the price of fine wine tends to increase with inflation, establishing it as a good way to preserve wealth.

-The supply of investment-grade wine is extremely limited, with approximately 50 producers worldwide of wine considered to be investment-grade.
+The supply of investment grade wine is extremely limited, with approximately 50 producers worldwide of wine considered to be investment grade wine.
 In most cases, vintage quality improves over time as these wines are made to age.
 This supply is tightly controlled and reduces as vintage is consumed.
-These factors all support stable price growth over time and blue-chip investment-grade wines are under increasing global demand as new consumers enter the market.
+These factors all support stable price growth over time and blue-chip investment grade wine is under increasing global demand as new consumers enter the market.
 This supply/demand dynamic supports a strong, stable price performance.

 Wine as a ‘real asset’ has an inherent physical value, unlike shares or bonds.